telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-saleshub/home-page/kendo-saleshub-customer-treeview.md

             }
         })

-We use the `mapping` object to tell Kendo what property to use on our `SellingCompanyTreeViewItem` when it tries to render the children of that `SellingCompanyTreeViewItem` and we give it a function to call every time a Kendo TreeViewItem is bound to the TreeView.
+The examples use the `mapping` object to tell Kendo UI what property to use on the `SellingCompanyTreeViewItem` when it tries to render the children of that `SellingCompanyTreeViewItem` and it gives it a function to call every time a Kendo UI TreeViewItem is bound to the TreeView.

+###### Example

     .Children(sellingCompanyTreeViewItem => sellingCompanyTreeViewItem.Items)

-Is how we tell it where to look for children nodes when it's rendering the TreeView.
+This is how you tell it where to look for children nodes when it is rendering the TreeView.

+###### Example

     .ItemDataBound((item, sellingCompanyTreeViewItem) => {
         item.Text = sellingCompanyTreeViewItem.Text;